wMsneptune/Bash-Russian-Roulette-BRR-/README.md

 # Bash-Russian-Roulette-BRR-

-@@Created by Neptune, with love@@
+**Created by Neptune, with love**

 Not so complex bash script game where you can play the infamous Russian Roulette game!

-##I CREATED THIS SCRIPT WITH PURE EDUCATIONAL AND ENTERTAINMENT PURPOSES IN MIND.
+**I CREATED THIS SCRIPT WITH PURE EDUCATIONAL AND ENTERTAINMENT PURPOSES IN MIND.
 I CLAIM NO RESPONSIBILITY IF YOU DEAL ANY KIND OF DAMAGE TO YOUR SYSTEM.
-THE COMMANDS INSIDE THIS SCRIPT ARE DANGEROUS AND SHOULD NOT BE MESSED WITH##
+THE COMMANDS INSIDE THIS SCRIPT ARE DANGEROUS AND SHOULD NOT BE MESSED WITH**

-##RUN IN A VIRTUAL MACHINE##
+**RUN IN A VIRTUAL MACHINE**

 ![BRR1](https://github.com/user-attachments/assets/caf49e21-53c5-4d2b-a2d5-5f791ab4f929)